Background &

 The Final Alliance

-One of the most beautiful aspects of the Mahdi's return is his collaboration with Jesus Christ ('Isa).
+One of the most beautiful aspects of Imam Mahdi's return is his collaboration with Jesus Christ ('Isa).
 Shia Muslim narrations emphasize that they will stand on the same side, working as a unified front against the Antichrist (Al-Dajjal).

-Jesus will play a pivotal role in validating the truth and inviting all of humanity to join the Mahdi in establishing a world of absolute justice.
+Jesus will play a pivotal role in validating the truth and inviting all of humanity to join Imam Mahdi in establishing a world of absolute justice.
 Their victory is not one of violence, but of truth over deception.

 Signs of a New Era